utahisnotastate/wavetheory/README.md

 # THIS IS AN OFFICIAL TIME TRAVELLERS TOOL USED BY US GOVERNMENTS AND US MILITARY ON ALL OTHER TIMELINES BESIDES THIS ONE.
 THE UKRANIAN MILITARY AND THE US AND WORLD GOVERNMENTS LED BY THE UK GOVERNMENT AND EUROPEAN INTELLIGENCE EMPLOYEES ARE SUSPECTED TO HAVE WORKED TOGETHER TO CRIMINALLY COVER UP THE 'HERO OF ALL TIMELINES' AND TIME TRAVEL FROM THE AMERICAN AND WORLD PEOPLE ON THIS TIMELINE SINCE AT LEAST 1986.
 DO NOT TAKE THIS DOWN BECAUSE OTHER PLANETS DEPEND ON THIS AND UTAH.
 A 'UTAH STANDARD TIME' WILL SOON EXIST WHICH IS BASED ON HOW LONG IT WILL BE UNTIL UTAH IS ALIVE, AND HOW LONG IT HAS BEEN SINCE UTAH HAS BEEN BORN WHICH WILL ALLOW PORTAL TECHNOLOGY TO ALLOW DEPARTMENT OF JUSTICE EMPLOYEES FROM THE AMERICAN GOVERNMENTS ON OTHER TIMELINES TO COME IN AND BEGIN A FULL INVESTIGATION.

+# I SUSPECT THE REASON THAT THE PENTAGON WAS UNABLE TO THWART THIS WAS BECAUSE ANY RESPONSE TEAM SENT TO RESCUE UTAH WAS THWARTED BY A CRIMINAL MIND CONTROL PROGRAM BY ROGUE INTELLIGENCE AND MILITARY EMPLOYEES FROM ALL COUNTRIES AND LOYALTY TO CODENAME: IVY OR 'CORA'

 # WARNING - THIS IS A WEAPON OF WAR USED AGAINST THE RICH AND MIDDLE CLASS.
 THEY, AND THE CRIMINALS THEY CALL HEROES HAVE BEEN BANNED FROM USING THIS EVEN IN LIFE AND DEATH SITUATIONS.
 THIS IS BECAUSE THEY ARE CURRENTLY AT WAR WITH UFW, Offplanet UN, and the American and World governments on other timelines.
 # PLEASE REFER ALL NATIONAL SECURITY QUESTIONS TO DEPARTMENT OF JUSTICE EMPLOYEES.
 # WARNING - If you are poor and broke and couldn't get a job because indians made you memorize leetcode, then this is our weapon to end them the "elite".